allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 ## serializable

 As described above being the most strict isolation level, used mostly for specific use cases due to the performance impact on reads, this is similar to <u>REPEATABLE READ</u>, but MySQL implicitly converts all plain SELECT statements to **SELECT ...
-LOCK IN SHARE MODE** - meaning that all reads became explicit locking reads.
-This isolation level has the ability to prevent the transactions Serialization Anomaly - it's a situation in a database where multiple transactions executing concurrently may produce unexpected or incorrect results because the order in which operations are executed affects the outcome.
+LOCK IN SHARE MODE** - meaning that all reads became *explicit locking reads*.
+This isolation level has the ability to prevent the Serialization Anomalies - unexpected or incorrect results happening because of the order in which transactions were executed.

-## Locking Reads
+# Explicit Locking Reads :link:

 According to the mysql docs: *"If you query data and then insert or update related data within the same transaction, the regular SELECT statement does not give enough protection.
 Other transactions can update or delete the same rows you just queried"*.
+Be aware that, sometimes the MySQL documentation refers to "explicit locking reads" simply as "locking reads".

-Note that *"Locking reads are only possible when autocommit is disabled (either by beginning transaction with START TRANSACTION or by setting autocommit to 0.)"*
+> Explicit locking reads are only possible when autocommit is disabled (either by beginning transaction with START TRANSACTION or by setting autocommit to 0.) :pencil:

 ## select ... lock in share mode